Gonzaga High School

 Gonzaga Regional High School is an educational establishment located in St. John's, Newfoundland and Labrador, Canada.
 The school began as a Jesuit sponsored all-boys school from grades 9 to 11.
 It is now a non-denominational coeducational institute for students from Grade 10 (Level 1) to Grade 12 (Level 3), with a 4th level available for those wishing to repeat courses, or those who need more credits to pass.
-It is adjacent to the Jesuit St. Pius X Church.
+It is adjacent to the former Jesuit St. Pius X Church.
 Its sports teams are known as the Vikings.

 Achievements

 In the 1973–1974 school year, a team from Gonzaga (Players: Gerry Beresford, Peter Chafe, Tom Harrington, Seth Reddy, alternate: Michael Bautista) won the national championship of the television quiz show Reach for the Top.

 In 2009, 2010, and 2012, Gonzaga's concert band, jazz band and choir competed in the Heritage Festival held in New York City.
 Both years they won the Festival Sweepstakes Award for the highest overall average of the Festival.

-In 2010 The Telegram named Gonzaga High School the second best high school in Newfoundland and Labrador, and the best in St. John's.
+In 2010, The Telegram named Gonzaga High School the second best high school in Newfoundland and Labrador, and the best in St. John's.

-On May 27, 2011, students and alumni of Gonzaga broke the Ga ga ball world record, having 507 players compete in the game.